rstudio/team-admin.rstudio.com/docs/rstudio-server-pro/security.md

 ## Authentication

-RStudio Server Pro works with your existing authentication service
+RStudio Workbench works with your existing authentication service

 1. PAM